jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 Here are recent **Kansas City Star** letters to the editor opposing Jackson County Question 1.

+**Nov.
+1**

+A half-cent sales tax in Jackson County to fund medical research is supposed to bring in jobs and business.

+Where do you think these extra people will choose to live?

+In Kansas City, where the schools lack accreditation?
+Or in Kansas, where that's not true?

+And this will help Kansas City how, exactly?

+**Amy Brown**, Leawood

 **Oct.
 29**

 Some young woman called me to ask how I will vote on Nov.
 5 on the only issue on the ballot, a sales tax that would take $800 million from the pockets of Jackson County residents over a 20-year period.
 I said I would vote no.